 - Bake in an oven preheated to 350 °F for 30-35 minutes, until the top is slightly golden brown and the bottom is fully golden brown (if you have a glass baking dish you can look at the bottom).

-- Allow to cool completely before you slice into squares or slices and serve at room temperature.
+- Cool completely before you slice into squares or slices and serve at room temperature.

 - Store leftovers in an airtight container for up to 3 days on the counter or a week in the fridge.
 You can also freeze this recipe.